Celebrities recommend them, annoying friends who haven’t spoken to since school try to sell them to you, so let’s face it:

 Well, it gets worse…

-Six years later, a meta-analysis published in the Journal of Human Nutrition and Dietetics drove the final nail into the coffin of detox supplements.
-After examining all the available research on the topic they delivered this damning conclusion: (3)
+Six years after this groundbreaking research, a comprehensive meta-analysis published in the Journal of Human Nutrition and Dietetics appeared to drive the final nail into the coffin of detox supplements.
+(3)

-“There is not enough data to support the claims being made on the products, and what little there is is not convincing due to a lack of control groups, a reliance on self-reporting, and sampling bias.”
+“There isn’t enough data to support the claims being made on the products, and what little they have is not convincing, due to a lack of control groups, a reliance on self-reporting, and clear sampling bias.”